piperinnshall/boot.nvim/README.md

 # 🥾 boot.nvim

 A simple, fast, and customizable ***boot*** screen for [Neovim](https://neovim.io/)

 ![boot.nvim](https://github.com/user-attachments/assets/9e08d750-1419-4248-8902-d6c41195c662)

+**There is only one reason for why boot.nvim was created**

+It was made to prettify Neovim, by adding a boot screen when Neovim starts up.
+Compare to other startup plugins for Neovim, boot.nvim has very few features.
+Other startup plugins may include bookmarks or keybindings but boot.nvim has none, as the purpose for this plugin is strictly cosmetics.
+This makes for very little plugin overhead, while still making your Neovim just that little bit nicer.

 ## ✨ Features
 - Small and Fast